endaaman/tym/README.md

 ## Tips

-If you want to know more about configuration, see my [config.lua](https://github.com/endaaman/dotfiles/blob/master/tym/config.lua)
+If you want to learn more, see my [config.lua](https://github.com/endaaman/dotfiles/blob/master/tym/config.lua)

 ## License